vaginessa/blog/blog_posts/2014-12/improving-sped-of-smaz-compresor.md

 doesn't want additional complexity of managing reusable buffers, it can pass `nil`.

+## 3. Avoid un-necessary copies

+Compression and decompression improves reading data from memory, transforming it and writing the result to another memory location.

+Memory operations are expensive.
+You can execute [7 CPU instructions](https://gist.github.com/kjk/0cd9e13e8b5f1046b697) for one memory operation in L2 cache.

+I noticed that compression was making unnecessary temporary copies of data.
+The code got [a bit more complicated](https://github.com/kjk/smaz/commit/754db648b7cd39fb12120a851e3d1106d2dff3e0) but also 1.14x faster.

 ## A digression on benchmarking tools in Go

 One of the features that distinguish Go from other programming language